 - Support the Institute's research and public-education projects, including by drafting white papers, op-eds, and blog posts; representing the Institute in the media, as needed; and conceiving of and implementing public programs.

-- Provide input to develop the litigation and research priorities that will guide our work over the next few years.
+- Help determine which litigation and research priorities should guide the Institute's work over the next few years.

 - Juris Doctor degree, or equivalent.